Union Academy Magnet School

 - students will be exposed to a variety of genres, including literature, poetry, plays, short stories, informational text and newspapers/magazines such as New York Times Upfront, Read and Scholastic Math;

-- teachers will promote and incorporate supplemental reading incentives and support programs, such as Accelerated Reader and TeenBiz;
+- teachers will promote and incorporate supplemental reading incentives and support programs, such as Accelerated Reader and TeenBiz for Intensive Reading classes;

-- vocabulary building techniques such as word walls, use of idioms, word of the day, and literary elements such as metaphors and similes will be utilized across the curriculum, whenever appropriate.
+- vocabulary building techniques such as word walls, specific-content vocabulary and literary elements such as metaphors and similes will be utilized across the curriculum, whenever appropriate.

 Union Academy will implement the following writing practices:

 - students’ natural desire to communicate through writing will be fostered by giving real-world purpose to their writing, and by introducing them to varied, challenging, and meaningful writing opportunities;